flags/MacroPad/config-documentation.md

 "mode layer."
 This is useful if you'd like to set up keybinds for gaming, browsing the web, or using a particular program (image editor, etc.)

+#### Hot Layers

+This layer type is similar to a timed layer, except MacroPad doesn't return to the default layer after a keypress, allowing multiple macros to be fired on the same layer in succession.
+MacroPad resets to the default layer roughly 2 seconds after the last keypress is made.

 ## Creating a Layout (by Example)

 The best piece of advice I can give is to define your goals.
 This may seem